About

 The path

-At Tekion, I got to prove it.
-Over four and a half years, I built the entire L&D function from zero: a 26-person global team across the US, Canada, and France, 650+ learning modules, three LMS migrations, a $500K+ annual budget, and a production system designed to scale.
-When AI tools became viable, I integrated them through live experimentation alongside my team — not through top-down mandates.
-We cut development time by 31% while maintaining quality and compliance.
+In my last role, I got to prove it.
+Over four and a half years, I built the entire L&D function from zero: a 26-person global team across the US, Canada, and France, 637 learning modules, three LMS migrations, a $500K+ annual budget, and a production system designed to scale.
+When AI tools became viable, I integrated them through live experimentation alongside my team.
+Not mandates.
+Not demos.
+We sat together, opened the tools, and figured it out.
+We cut development time 31% and kept every person through the transition.
+That's what happens when you lead with care before capability.

 What I believe